Why I’m Here for You

 I See You, and I Am Advocating for You

-I’ve spent more than 25 years in senior sales and marketing roles across private, public, and non-profit sectors.
+With over 25 years in sales and marketing, I now focus on educating and supporting those on the dementia care journey.
+As a certified PAC™ Dementia Care Trainer, I teach families to recognize the abilities and joys that remain, rather than just what has been lost.
 That career gave me organizational, leadership, and advocacy skills that I now channel into a new mission: educating and supporting those on the dementia care journey.
+It’s a rollercoaster of highs and lows!

 As a certified PAC™ Dementia Care Trainer, I teach professionals and families how to recognize what remains — the abilities, connections, and joys — instead of focusing only on what’s been lost.

-My father lives with Primary Progressive Aphasia (PPA), a type of Frontotemporal Dementia that affects his ability to speak, read, write, and comprehend.
-Even as these changes unfold, I treasure every moment with him- walking by the lake, sipping lattes at Tim Hortons, or driving with the music turned up.
+My father lives with Primary Progressive Aphasia (PPA), a type of frontotemporal dementia that affects his ability to speak, read, write, and comprehend.
+Despite the challenges, I cherish our time together—whether walking, sipping lattes at Tim Hortons, or driving with the music turned up!
+I aim to share my experiences and help others who face similar challenges.
 Even though he no longer remembers my name, I am still grateful to be his daughter and best friend.

 Restoring My Own Balance